SagaeHaruki/SGameScripts/README.md

 [Nov.
 20, 2023]
 - Added Minimap & Stamina bar
 - Added Dynamic color bases on current stamina
-- Added player navigation icon & custom minimap icon
+- Added player navigation icon, camera direction icon, and custom minimap icon
+- Player icon moves based on the players direction (not camera)
+- Camera icon moves based on the camera on where it is poiting

 <h1>Previous Changes</h1>